9. TCP/IP Programming

 End While

-' It's over
+' it's over

 client.Close()